MarchandMD/battleship/README.md

 - README
 - [ ] add extension features
 - [ ] add video of game play
+- [ ] Setup project in REPL so people can play it

 See the [open issues](https://github.com/marchandmd/Battleship/issues) for a full list of proposed features (and known issues).